-Big Vanilla in Pasadena and Severna Park is being sued by the U.S. Equal Employment Opportunity Commission on behalf of four women for the sexual harassment of all four women and the firing three of them in retaliation for complaining, according to the Maryland Daily Record and the Baltimore Examiner.
+Big Vanilla in Pasadena and Severna Park is being sued by the U.S. Equal Employment Opportunity Commission on behalf of four women for the sexual harassment of all four women and the firing of three of them in retaliation for complaining, according to the Maryland Daily Record and the Baltimore Examiner.

-The EEOC said it is seeking monetary and injunctive relief against Big Vanilla, including back wages and compensatory damages, for the employees, and changes in Big Vanilla’s employment policies.
+The EEOC said it is seeking monetary and injunctive relief against Big Vanilla, including back wages and compensatory damages for the employees, and changes in Big Vanilla’s employment policies.

-Debra Lawrence, the EEOC supervisory trial attorney said that while the lawsuit against Big Vanilla currently involves four women “there are more in the works.”
+Debra Lawrence, the EEOC supervisory trial attorney, said that while the lawsuit against Big Vanilla currently involves four women, “there are more in the works.”